vsrinivas/fuchsia/docs/tracing/design.md

-The purpose of Fuchsia tracing is to provide a means to collect, aggregate, and visualize diagnostic tracing information from Fuchsia user space processes and from the Magenta kernel.
+The purpose of Fuchsia tracing is to provide a means to collect, aggregate, and visualize diagnostic tracing information from Fuchsia user space processes and from the Zircon kernel.

 ## Design Goals